 Yes, modeling amps are great for recording.
 They have good sound, tons of effects, and amp sounds.
 They have USB connection options that make it easy to connect to a PC.
 Also, some modeling amplifiers can be used as an audio interface.
-You can record high-quality tones with a good modeling amp and microphone.

 Of course, you can use any guitar amp sim for convenience, but a modeling amp and mic will give you better and less digital sound.